We may receive a commission on purchases made from links.

 Here's How To Prep Your Home Before You Get A Dog

-Whether it's your very first dog or your first time introducing your current pup to a new residence, bringing a canine companion into a home is an exciting time.
+Whether it's your very first dog or your first time introducing your current dog to a new residence, bringing a canine companion into a home is an exciting time.
 It's hard not to smile when you see them playing and exploring their surroundings, or when you realize they've adopted you as their new BFF.
-But to keep your pup –- and yourself -– content while you live under the same roof, you need to take time to prepare your home for their arrival by making your dwelling place inviting and safe, setting arrangements for when they'll be home alone, and preparing for accidents.
+But to keep your pup –- and yourself -– content while you live under the same roof, you need to take time to make your dwelling inviting and safe.
+This means setting arrangements for when they'll be home alone and preparing for accidents.

-They might be adorable, but dogs can do some not-so-adorable things like make messes on your carpet, chew your furniture, or leave scratch marks on your front door.
-If they're puppies or just clumsy, they might also fall down a flight of stairs and hurt themselves.
+They might be adorable, but dogs can do some not-so-adorable things like make messes on your carpet, chew your furniture, or leave scratch marks on the front door.
+If they're clumsy, they might also fall down a flight of stairs and hurt themselves.
 Additionally, dogs need stimulation in their environment in the form of toys and other objects, so it's important to be proactive and prepare for the possibilities — and the guarantees — when you decide to share your home with one.
-There are several things you should do during your first week with your new dog, but one of the most important is prepping your home before day one arrives.
+There are several things you should do during your first week with a new dog, but one of the most important is prepping your home before day one arrives.

 Make your home welcoming to your dog